-Avoid opening attachments or links that are presented in irrelevant emails that are sent from unknown/suspicious email addresses.
-Keep in mind that these emails usually are created to look like official and important.
+Avoid opening attachments or links that are presented in irrelevant emails sent from unknown/suspicious email addresses.
+Bear in mind that these emails are usually designed to appear official and important.
 Download software from official pages and using direct download links.
-All other, questionable sources might be used to promote unwanted programs or even malicious ones.
+All other, dubious sources might be used to promote unwanted or malicious programs.
 Update software with tools or implemented functions that are provided by official software developers.
-Activate it properly, which means do not use third party ('cracking') tools for that.
-They are not legal and might cause serious damage (computer infections).
-And finally, have a reputable anti-virus or anti-spyware installed and keep it enabled at all times.
-It really helps to prevent viruses from causing damage to computers/systems.
-If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Activate all software properly, without using third party ('cracking') tools.
+These are illegal and might cause serious damage (computer infections).
+Finally, have reputable anti-virus or anti-spyware software installed and keep it enabled at all times.
+This prevents viruses from causing damage to computer systems.
+If you believe that your computer is already infected, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.

 Website promoting the Registry Cleaner program:

-Registry Cleaner on the list of installed programs:
+Registry Cleaner included on the list of installed programs:

 Screenshot of Registry Cleaner application: